What Do Occupational Therapy Assistant Do?

 - Rehabilitation Assistant

-In 2016, there was an estimated number of 39,300 jobs in the United States for Occupational Therapy Assistant.
+In the United States, there were 39,300 jobs for Occupational Therapy Assistant in 2016.
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Occupational Therapy Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 6,600 job openings in this field each year.
+The BLS estimates 6,600 yearly job openings in this field.

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Occupational Therapy Assistants is somewhere between $39,620 and $80,980.